Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Injuries of the spine, its joints, blood vessels and nerves, as well as the spinal cord

-• Severe pain in the spine
+• Expressed pain syndrome in the spine

 Contraindications to the use of Prednisolone

-• lactation period
+• Lactation period

 • During pregnancy (especially before 12 weeks of gestation)